Omikron BASIC 3.01 (rough english version)

 CONT m TO n takes again the program in m until n

-REM makes it possible to write a remark.
-Replaceable by one ' single quotation mark
+REM makes it possible to write a remark, as a ' single quotation mark

 END finishes the program and closes all the files